Floydlang/floyd/docs/floyd_manual/floyd_manual.md

-## GLOBAL SCOPE

-Here you normally define functions, structs and global constants.
-The global scope can have almost any statement and they execute at program start.
-Simple programs can do without defining any functions at all.

 ## COMMENTS AND DOCUMENTATION

 Use comments to write documentation, notes or explanations in the code.
 Comments are not executed or compiled -- they are only for humans.
 You often use the comment features to disable / hide code from the compiler.